Linear Non-Gaussian Component Analysis via Maximum Likelihood: Proofs

 \begin{proof} Since $\bX$ has a unique decomposition in the sense of Theorem 10.3.9, we have $\bM_\bS \bS \eqd \bM_\bS^* \bS^*$ and $\bM_\bN \bN \eqd \bE^*$.
 Moreover, $\bM_\bS \bS$ and $\bM_\bS^* \bS^*$ have essentially unique structure (Theorem 10.3.5 in \citealt{kagan1973characterization}).
 Applying Lemma 1, we obtain the desired result. \end{proof}

-\begin{cor} Suppose the linear structure model in (1) of the main manuscript with density defined in (2) and suppose that Assumption 1 holds.
-Then $\{f_1,\bw_1\}, \dots, \{f_Q, \bw_Q\}$ are identifiable up to sign and ordering.
+\begin{cor} Suppose the linear structure model in \eqref{eq:LNGCAmodel} of the main manuscript with density defined in \eqref{eq:JointDensity} and suppose that Assumptions 1-3 hold.
+Then $\{f_1,\bw_1\},\dots,\{f_Q,\bw_Q\}$ are identifiable up to sign and ordering.
 Note the rows $\bw_{Q+k}$ for $k=1,\dots,T-Q$ are not identifiable. \end{cor}